 - 5. Is a competency hearing a civil or criminal hearing?

-Under California law, this code section requires the judge presiding over a criminal case to do two things if he/she believes a defendant is mentally incompetent.
+Under California law, this code section requires the judge presiding over a criminal case to do two things if they believe a defendant is mentally incompetent.
 These are:

-- state his/her doubt of the defendant’s competency on the official court record, and
+- declare their “doubt” of the defendant’s competency on the official court record, and

-- ask the defendant’s attorney as to his/her opinion of the accused’s competence.1
+- ask the defendant’s attorney for their opinion of the accused’s competence.1

 If the defense counsel provides substantial evidence of incompetency, then the judge shall order a competency hearing.2 The purpose of a competency hearing is to determine whether or not the accused is, in fact, mentally sound to stand trial.

-Note that a defense counsel cannot withdraw his/her doubt of a client’s competency after it is given.3
+Note that a defense counsel cannot withdraw their doubt of a client’s competency after it is given.3

 A judge rules on an accused’s mental health during the competency hearing.